double-speak/doublespeak.github.io/_notes_2021/if-heritage-were-called-hither-air.md

 transtitle: If Heritage Were Called Hither-Air
 author: 'Marica Bodroži<span lang= "bs" style="font-style: normal">ć</span>'
 translator: Qingyang Zhou
-transpoem: "If Heritage were called Hither-Air,\nI could say,\nI was a person of clouds.
-  I could say,\nI was a turf of weather and no one was disturbed\nBy my Yugoslavian birth, not even \nMyself.
-Each day would be my weather.\nA change of sunlight would be the simplest thing on this world.\nWith the lungs I’d stroll on Andromeda,\nFill up Venus with a catlike leap.\nHither, Air!
-I could then say while laughing,\nSince the most serious part of me aged, a playmate\nOf the ones waiting, of the ones crouching, of the ones hoping \nFor the borders to open.
-People became familiar to me,\nAfter all.
-For quite some time, I thought people\nWere perhaps the last thing I would be accustomed to\nHere on Earth.
-While the magnitude of the trees is always\nIn my mind, how capable they are, capable, \nOf receiving the rain.
-On a Sunday, it was in the city of \nBerlin, it was a rainy day, it was an hour of its own,\nWhen I saw one tower among thirteen full-fledged towers.\nI thus grew out of the Earth and received\nThe opportunity for a speech.
-I said to myself,\nIf each of the towers were made of light, the heritage\nWould no longer concern me.
-As I thought so,\nThe sunbeams tinted my kitchen,\nThe thirteenth tower revealed itself.
-I heard\nClearly, how its name became truth, my\nTruth.
-I relinquish, I let go of what had been.\nPreferably I would have given my name\nTo the guard, so jaunty and joyful was I.\nBut the man said, keep it, it will help you,\nMove here and there, with shoes or without, with your\nFeet and the quest of the soul."
 poem: "Wenn die Herkunft Herluft hiesse,\nkönnte ich sagen,\nich sei ein Mensch aus Wolken, könnte ich sagen,\nich sei ein Gebiet des Wetters und niemand störte\nsich an meiner jugoslawischen Geburt, auch ich\nselbst nicht.
 Mein Wetter wäre jeder